 - 2015: 6 citations

-In 2015, 2 citations were safety-related and 4 were environmental-related.
+In 2017, all 3 citations were environmental-related.
 Fines and penalties over $100K paid by the company are disclosed in our annual 10K report filed with the SEC.
-In 2013, 2014, and 2015, we had no events of this nature that required reporting.
+In 2015, 2016 and 2017 we had no events of this nature that required reporting.

 All of our manufacturing and R&D facilities maintain a spill prevention and response plan to minimize and properly manage any spill or otherwise unintended release to the environment.

 Like most major industrial companies, we are involved in a number of environmental cleanups associated with past activities.
 We invest resources to achieve cleanup in a manner that is environmentally and financially responsible, and use risk management techniques whenever possible to determine the most effective approaches to pursue at each cleanup site.
 Our prevention-based initiatives, such as product life cycle reviews and best practices transfer, minimize the potential for future environmental impacts.

 Our EHS and legal staff routinely interact with Potentially Responsible Parties, government agencies and community groups toward a common goal of providing cost-effective remediation that protects both human health and the environment.

 Through the end of 2017, we estimate our share of the total future costs for these sites is approximately $62.7 million.
 In 2017, Bristol-Myers Squibb paid approximately $7.0 million (excluding legal fees) for investigation and remediation of such matters, including liabilities under CERCLA, state and other regulatory authorities.
 We paid approximately $6.6 million in 2016.